wikimedia/mediawiki-extensions-ContentTranslation/doc/ContentTranslation-v2.md

 * If there is a translation corresponding to a source section, mw.cx.Translation.prototype.restore will set the target document to that translation unit.
 * There is no initialization code for translation unit data models.
 And nothing happens till The UI is ready and UI data models initialized.

-Once the translation UI is ready, and source article and saved translation (if any) is fetched, it is time for rendering each translation unit in interface. mw.cx.ui.TranslationView.prototype.loadTranslation is called by mw.cx.init.Translation, which then calls mw.cx.ui.TranslationView.prototype.prepareTranslationUnitUIs.
+Once the translation UI is ready, and source article and saved translation (if any) is fetched, it is time for rendering each translation unit in interface. ve.init.mw.CXTarget.prototype.loadTranslation is called by mw.cx.init.Translation, which then calls ve.init.mw.CXTarget.prototype.prepareTranslationUnitUIs.
 This is also a non-recursive construction of translation unit UI models.
 The init method of each translation unit is called explicitly.

 The init method of SectionTranslationUnit just initialize the source and target section properties and listens for events.